terrestris/react-geo-baseclient/README.md

 This will automatically install package dependencies with `lerna bootstrap`.

-Initially you will also need to build react-geo and the state module:
+Initially you will also need to build react-geo, the state and components module:
-`cd packages/react-geo && npm run build:dist && cd ../baseclient-state && npm run build:ts`
+`cd packages/react-geo && npm run build:dist && cd ../baseclient-state && npm run build:ts && cd ../baseclient-components && npm run build:ts`

 TODO: move above to postinstall